-And a grander
+And a grand

 Regret at my Grandmothers DeathbedI remember the moment before I broke down.

 Her expression, lost and sunken - coquettish of decay.
 In the hospital room, we listen to "The Six Suites for Uncompanied Cello."
 I wait for the strum of violin to soften, to draw what time we have into a slow, discordant melody of Bach's symphony.
 I wait for the stench of chemicals and sweat to smell like nothing.
-I Wait for winter to sift its chill from the window glass and draw the hairs on my skin to stand on end.
+I wait for winter to sift its chill from the window glass and draw the hairs on my skin to stand on end.

 Until every tear had scoured through her dry flesh and decrepit lips, and flooded regret into its

-When I had
+When I had searc

 All of the hated and forgotten wordsTO WAR WITH WORDS!